yushdotkapoor/AutoPull/README.md

 ## How it works

 AutoPull adds cron job to crontab that calls the autopuller and pulls all repositories set up for autopull (found in .autopull_repositories).
 The crontab will run from the user's crontab file, wherever that may be located.
-The crontab will run ```autopull --pull-all``` every minute.
+The crontab will run ```autopull --all``` every minute.

 A repository path is added to the .autopull_repositories file, which means that if the repository is ever moved, this may cause issues.